 In addition to pulling digital marketing reports on a regular basis, you might need to present these reports to either an internal team or your clients.
-If you’re unsure how to do that, here are some steps for pulling a stellar report and delivering a great presentation.

 First, you’ll need to prepare your reports.
-DashThis is an excellent tool for streamlining your reporting, which saves you time and helps you present top-notch reports that are clear for your team and clients to understand.
+DashThis is an excellent tool for streamlining your reporting, which saves you so much time and helps you present top-notch reports that are clear for your team and clients to understand.

 Once you have this data, you’ll be able to make informed decisions about what is working with your campaigns, what isn’t working, and where to focus future efforts.